 Most Half Dome permits are available via a preseason lottery in March.
 If you do not obtain a permit through this preseason lottery, you can apply via the daily lottery two days before your intended hike while the cables are up (approximately late May to mid-October).

-Little Yosemite Valley is a designated backpackers' campground about 2,000 feet above Yosemite Valley's floor and just under four miles from the trailhead.
+Little Yosemite Valley is a designated backpackers campground about 2,000 feet above Yosemite Valley's floor and just under four miles from the trailhead.
 You can get a wilderness permit that allows you to camp there.
 This is the most popular wilderness trip in the park: permits are difficult to get, so plan accordingly.
 If you do get a wilderness permit for a Half Dome-eligible trailhead, please cancel your Half Dome permit by logging on to Recreation.gov.

 Wilderness Permits for the John Muir Trail